 - Place the onions in a food processor and pulse until very finely chopped.
 Transfer to another bowl and then repeat this process with the carrots, celery, and garlic cloves.

 - Once all of your veggies have been chopped, heat the oil in a large skillet over medium-high heat.
-Add the veggies you just chopped, sprinkle with ½teaspoon of salt and saute, stirring frequently, until soft, 8 to 10 minutes.
+Add the veggies you just chopped, sprinkle with ½ teaspoon of salt and saute, stirring frequently, until soft, 8 to 10 minutes.

 - Transfer the cooked veggies to the crockpot.

-- Add the ground beef, pancetta, ½ teaspoon salt, and pepper to the same pan you just cooked your veggies in.
+- Add the ground beef, ground pork, pancetta, ½ teaspoon salt, and pepper to the same pan you just cooked your veggies in.
 Cook over medium-high heat, breaking up the meat with a wooden spoon, until the meat has browned, 5 to 10 minutes.

 - Add the red wine and bullion cubes to the skillet and let the alcohol cook off for about two minutes, being sure to scrape any browned bits from the bottom of the skillet with the wooden spoon.
 The bullion will disolve in the cooking liquid.